Manav54321/Langchain_Models/README.md

-# Document Similarity Search
+# Document Similarity Search with Sentence Transformers

-This project demonstrates how vector embeddings and cosine similarity can be used to perform semantic document retrieval.
-It uses HuggingFace sentence transformers to convert both queries and documents into dense vector representations and then compares them using cosine similarity to find the most semantically relevant result.
+This repository presents a minimal and effective implementation of semantic document retrieval using vector embeddings and cosine similarity.
+The system is designed to identify the document that best matches the meaning of a user's input query.

 ---

 ## Overview

-Traditional search methods rely on keyword matching, which often fails to understand the meaning behind a query.
-Document similarity search addresses this by embedding both documents and queries into high-dimensional vector space.
-These embeddings capture the semantic meaning of the text, allowing the system to find the most contextually relevant match.
+Traditional search methods rely on keyword overlap.
+This method improves upon that by leveraging **pretrained transformer-based sentence embeddings**, allowing retrieval based on *semantic similarity* rather than lexical similarity.

+The process involves:

+* Embedding each document and query into a high-dimensional space.
+* Computing cosine similarity between the query vector and document vectors.
+* Returning the document with the highest semantic alignment.

 ---